microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

+# Application Insights Profiler for Asp.Net core on Linux App Services

+This is the project home page for App Services Linux profiler.
+Our NuGet package can be found [here](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/)

+Installing the Profiler on your linux App Services web app can help you diagnose application performance issues.
+You will get traces similart to the screenshot below.

 # CAUTION
 This is a documentation/sample repository.
 The [LICENSE](LICENSE) convers the content in this repository but does **NOT** cover the use of the product of Microsoft.ApplicationInsights.Profiler.AspNetCore.
 Please reference [EULA-prerelease.md](EULA-prerelease.md) for any prerelase product and [EULA-GA.md](EULA-GA.md) for any non-prerelease product.